johannesCmayer/bash_utils/README.md

 Do a screenshot in a specified time intervall using shutter.

 ## pclock
-Wrapper for the shutdown_and_restart for logging capabilities.
+Wrapper for the shutdown_and_restart to add logging capabilities.

 ## shutdown_and_restart
 Suspends the computer for a certain time period, then turns it on again and plays some music.
+RTC alarm needs to be enabled in the BIOS/UEFI for this to work.